maxpenner/DECT-NR-Plus-SDR/README.md

 An ideal AGC receives a packet and adjusts its sensitivity within a fraction of the STF (e.g. the first two or three patterns).
 However, as the SDR performs all processing exclusively on the host computer, only a slow software AGC is feasible, which, for example, adjusts the sensitivity 50 times per second.

-It is typically best for the FT to keep both transmit power and sensitivity constant, and only for the PT to adjust its own transmit power and sensitivity.
-The objective of the PT in the uplink is to achieve a specific receive power at the FT, such that all PTs in the uplink are received with similar power levels.

 One drawback of a software AGC is that packets can be masked.
 This happens when a packet with very high input power is received, followed immediately by a packet with very low input power.
 Both packets are separated by a guard interval (GI).
-Since synchronization is based on several correlations of the length of the STF, and the STF for $\mu$ < 8 is longer than the GI, correlation is partially performed across both packets.
+Since synchronization is based on correlations of the length of the STF, and the STF for $\mu$ < 8 is longer than the GI, correlation is partially performed across both packets.
 This can lead to the second packet not being detected.

 | **$\mu$** | **GI length ($\mu s$)** | **STF length ($\mu s$)**  |
 |:---------:|:-----------------------:|:-------------------------:|